microsoft/aad_b2c_webview/AZURE_AD_B2C_Embedded_Webview.md

 When the onPressed method is clicked, it calls the authorizeAndExchangeCode method of the FlutterAppAuth class, which redirects the user to the browser, and then back to the app after the user has logged in.

-This approach has a few drawbacks:
+This approach has few drawbacks:
 * The user is redirected to the browser, and then back to the app, which is not a great user experience.
 * The user's token is stored in the browser's cache, which is not secure.
 * For a successful redirection to the app, we have to define a appAuthRedirectScheme in build.gradle file.
 For example: redirect URL becomes com.example.authapp://oauthredirect where "oauthredirect" is the callback required by app auth.

 Now, let's see how we can achieve the same using Azure AD B2C's embedded web view.